mathis-s/SoomRV/docs/Overview.md

 Fetch IDs are used to access the fetch state backup stored in the PCFile for every fetch bundle.

-Specifically, we access the fetch state backup when we want to know the program counter or branch prediction information for an instruction, since these are only stored in the PCFile.
+Specifically, we access the fetch state backup when we want to know the program counter or branch prediction information for an instruction.
+These are only stored in the PCFile, thus saving area.
 In the case of `EX_UOp`, this access has already been performed by the immediately preceding pipeline stage (Load) for us to use during execution.

 In addition, the ROB will access PCFile using an instructions's `fetchID` if the instruction is an exception or a predicted branch.
 In both cases, we need access to the original program counter after commit.